On the relative Gersten conjecture for Milnor K-theory in the smooth case: Gersten conjecture for henselian DVRs with finite residue field

 \section{Gersten conjecture for henselian DVRs with finite residue field}

-In this section we prove the Gesten conjecture for henselian DVRs with finite residue field.
-This follows from the complete case proved in \cite{Da18} by an algebraization technique.
-The result is independent of the rest of the results of the article. \begin{theorem} Let $\O$ be an excellent henselian discrete valuation ring with quotient field $F$ and finite residue field $\kappa$.
+In this section we prove the Gersten conjecture for henselian DVRs with finite residue field.
+The case of a complete DVR with finite residue field is proved by Dahlhausen in \cite[Cor.
+4.4]{Da18}.
+We deduce our result from his using an algebraization technique.
+The result is independent of the other results of the article. \begin{theorem} Let $\O$ be an excellent henselian discrete valuation ring with quotient field $F$ and finite residue field $\kappa$.
 Then the sequence